 Environmental Protection

 The overall environmental impact of this Project will be evaluated and reviewed as required to conform to applicable portions of the National Environmental Policy Act (NEPA).
 All required permits will be obtained prior to the start of construction.
-During the ASP Preliminary Design phase of the Project, environmental consultants located and defined the limits of all areas impacted by the project including wetland areas, floodplain and storm water management areas, sites of archaeological concern, and any other ecological resource areas.
+During the ASP Preliminary Design phase of the Project, environmental consultants located and defined the limits of all areas of project impact, including wetland areas, floodplain and storm water management areas, sites of archaeological concern, and any other ecological resource areas.
 This provided input to the Fermilab NEPA Program Manager and DOE in the preparation of an Environmental Assessment.

-A wetland delineation and wetland study has been conducted in areas that are anticipated to be disturbed by LBNF construction activities.
+A wetland delineation and wetland study were conducted in areas that are anticipated to be disturbed by LBNF construction activities.
 The Wetland Report was prepared by Patrick Engineering, Inc., in August 2010 (6) and supplemented by AECOM in 2014 (docdb 9760).
 The Wetland Delineation, Floodplain, and Cultural Resources Map, (see Figure 3-2) show that limited wetlands, and floodplain, as well as two archaeological sites that may be encountered in the area of LBNF-5, LBNF-20, LBNF-30, LBNF-40, and possibly other areas.
-Every effort will be made to avoid, minimize, and/or mitigate disturbance to the two archaeological sites; During the NEPA process, the Illinois Historic Preservation Office determined there were no impacts.
+Every effort will be made to avoid, minimize, and/or mitigate disturbance to the two archaeological sites.
+During the NEPA process, the Illinois Historic Preservation Office determined there were no environmental impacts.

 In compliance with U.S. Army Corp of Engineers requirements, LBNF must mitigate the disturbance of wetland areas caused by construction activities.
 LBNF intends to mitigate impacts off site by either funding a wetlands improvement project within Kane County or through the purchase of wetland credits from a wetland bank.
 The number of credits to be purchased will be based on the area and quality of wetland acres disturbed.